Greeshraj/chat-application/README.md

 ### Chatterbox Application: Simple System Design Document

--Greeshraj Patairiya ,4th Year Undergraduate student at Indian Institute of Technology Kharagpur.
-(Roll - 21HS23010)
+**I am Greeshraj Patairiya, a 4th-year undergraduate student at the Indian Institute of Technology Kharagpur, with the roll number 21HS23010.**

 ---